useblocks/sphinx-needs/docs/contributing.rst

    pytest tests/

-Or you can use the provided Makefile:
+Or use tox (recommended):

 .. code-block:: bash

-   make test
+   tox -e py38

 Note some tests use `syrupy <https://github.com/tophat/syrupy>`__ to perform snapshot testing.
 These snapshots can be updated by running: